unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

    - Find the slot for the failed disk and assign your new disk to that slot.

 6. **Confirm your action:**
-   - You’ll see a confirmation box.
+   - You'll see a confirmation box.
 Check the box that says **Yes, I want to do this** and confirm.

 7. **(Optional) Choose %%Maintenance Mode|maintenance-mode%%:**
    - You can select %%Maintenance Mode|maintenance-mode%%, which can make the rebuild process faster.
 However, during this time, you won't be able to access the array at all.